kherldhussein/near_ticket/README.md

 # NEAR Smart Event RSVP Contract

+RSVP just got easy...

-RSVP to any event made easy...
+Create or get ticket to any event

 Project structure for writing smart contracts in Rust for NEAR Protocol